chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 ---
 layout: post
-title: "☁ Configure a Firewall and a Startup Script with Deployment Manager"
+title: "☁ Configure a Firewall and a Startup Script with Deployment Manager | logbook"
 author: chris
 date: 2019-09-23 +0800
 last_modified_at: 2020-03-26 +0800